corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/setup/node-naming.md

     * Does not include the following characters: `,`, `=`, `$`, `"`, `'`, `\`
     * Is in NFKC normalization form
     * Does not contain the null character
-    * Only the latin, common and inherited unicode scripts are supported
+    * Only the Latin, common and inherited unicode scripts are supported
     * No double-spacing
     * No leading or trailing whitespace